SharePoint/sp-dev-docs/docs/sp-add-ins/add-a-custom-content-type-to-a-sharepoint-hosted-sharepoint-add-in.md

 1. The next step requires that you work directly in the raw XML for the content type, so in **Solution Explorer**, select the elements.xml file child of the **NewEmployee** content type.

 2. There are already **FieldRef** elements in the file for the two columns that you added.
 Add **FieldRef** elements for two built-in SharePoint columns as peers of the two that are already there.
 The following is the markup for the elements. *You must use these same GUIDs for the ID attribute because these are built-in field types with fixed IDs.* Add these *above* the two **FieldRef** elements for the custom site columns.
+Note that we have given these fields the custom display name **Employee**.

     ```
       <FieldRef Name="LinkTitle" ID="{82642ec8-ef9b-478f-acf9-31f7d45fbc31}" DisplayName="Employee" />
       <FieldRef Name="Title" ID="{fa564e0f-0c70-4ab9-b863-0177e6ddd247}" DisplayName="Employee" />
     ```

-    Note that we have given these fields a custom display name:  **Employee**.

 3. Save and close the file.